silexphp/Silex/doc/intro.rst

 Introduction
 ============

 Silex is a PHP microframework.
-It is built on the shoulders of `Symfony2`_ and `Pimple`_ and also inspired by `Sinatra`_.
+It is built on the shoulders of `Symfony`_ and `Pimple`_ and also inspired by `Sinatra`_.

 Silex aims to be: